Nourishing Adrenal Cocktail (THM Singing Canary Drink Upgrade)

 My Favorite Protein Powders

-If using another vegan protein powder, I highly recommend using an organically sourced powder.
-The reason is that many of the ingredients in vegan protein powders are crops that many pesticides are used on.
-This organic vegan protein powder is a solid choice but note it can cause digestive upset in some people.
+If using another vegan protein powder, I highly recommend using an organically-sourced powder.
+Many of the ingredients in vegan protein powders are crops that many pesticides are used on (pea protein in particular).
+This organic vegan protein powder is a solid choice but note that it can cause digestive upset in some people.

 FAQs & Tips